sBondoc/uci_courses/README.md

 # UCI Courses

-This repository contains part of my HackUCI 2019 project, PetrPlanner (private repository), a utility for planning out graduation course paths for UCI students.
+This repository contains a portion of my HackUCI 2019 project, PetrPlanner (private repository), a utility for planning out graduation course paths for UCI students.
 Included is the code that parses through the HTML of the pages containing information about courses on the [UCI course catalogue](https://catalogue.uci.edu/) in order to generate a list of `Course` and `Department` objects used in other parts of the project.

 The purpose of including only these parts of the project is to focus on demonstrating organizational, string processing, and HTML parsing skills.